Seasonal Influenza (flu) vaccination

 The flu is an illness that affects the respiratory system.
 It's caused by the influenza virus and is very contagious.

-It's in season throughout winter.
+It's in season from October through to March.
 Even if the weather's mild, you can still catch it.

 What are the symptoms of the flu?